rust-stuco/lectures/week10/smart_pointers.md

 * You risk sharing more code than necessary
 * Subclasses don't always need to share _every_ characteristic of their parent, but they _will_ with inheritance
-* Reduces and restricts flexibility and expression
+* Arguably reduces and restricts flexibility and expression (in most cases)
 * Can make a program hard to debug

 <!--